The Princess (1983 film)

 The Princess (Adj király katonát!
-(Note: The Hungarian title, Give a Soldier, King!, is the Hungarian name of the childrens' game Red Rover)) is a 1983 black and white Hungarian drama film directed by Pál Erdöss.
+(Note: The Hungarian title, Give a Soldier, King!, is the Hungarian name of the children's game Red Rover)) is a 1983 black and white Hungarian drama film directed by Pál Erdőss.
 It won the Caméra d'Or at the 1983 Cannes Film Festival, and the Golden Leopard at the 1983 Locarno International Film Festival.

 Plot

 The story of an orphaned teenage factory worker girl Jutka.